RichieRob/PredictionPerpsDocs/docs/LedgerOverview.md

 3. The **market maker withdraws USDC** from the ledger and transfers it to the user.

 The user ends up holding USDC, and the market maker’s balance in the ledger decreases in USDC but regains potential exposure for those positions.

+---

+## 6. Implementation Note

+This document provides a **conceptual overview** of how accounting operates within the ledger.

+In the **on-chain implementation**, several optimizations are applied for efficiency — particularly when handling **Lay tokens**.
+Instead of updating the entire balance array, Lay accounting adjusts only the **global balance** and the **relevant Back token balance**.

+The ledger also ensures that a market maker never issues more tokens than its available potential.
+To enforce this, it continuously tracks the **minimum balance value** within the array — along with the **position** where that minimum occurs.
+Efficiently maintaining this information across large arrays is non-trivial and is described in detail in the **HeapLogic** document.

+For a complete explanation of these implementation details, refer to the separate document covering the **ledger contract**.